Sundae is an online marketplace that connects home sellers with real estate investors who purchase properties for cash.

-Most cash buyer companies, such as We Buy Ugly Houses or MarketPro Homebuyers, make one cash offer on your home, typically far below fair market value.
-There isn’t usually room for negotiation, so you’d have to go to multiple cash buyer companies if you want to compare offers.
+Most “We Buy Houses” companies make a direct cash offer on your home, typically below — and sometimes significantly below — fair market value.
+There isn’t usually room for negotiation, so you have to shop around for the highest offer.

-However, the key tradeoff for this convenience is that investors will still typically want to pay less than your home’s fair market value.
+However, the key trade-off for this convenience is that investors will still typically want to pay less than your home’s fair market value.

-Sundae Pros and Cons
+Sundae pros and cons

 - Receive multiple offers.
 Sundae’s marketplace allows multiple investors to bid on your property.
 According to Sundae, the average seller receives around 10 bids, with a price range averaging around $71,000 between the lowest and highest offers.